kernel-community/kernel/docs/module-7/no-paradigm.md

 ### Re-cognition

 Ideologues always use language which insists on its own truth and consistency, yet is hostile to critique and frames the observed evidence as a betrayal of its believed premise.
-Ideologues believe in the power of language but fail to recognize it.
-Critically though, Brün draws a distinction between ideologists and ideologies:
+Ideologues believe in the power of language but fail to recognize it and so they become no more than the tools of their own ideologies:

 > The accumulated language of bygone times: powerful, familiar, and obsolete, *uses the ideologists* and makes them its speakers.
 Through them it thwarts those specific human attempts which we call ideas and which, rebellious against all that is, would engender new thought and new procedures.